VinceHPicton/obsidian-vault/AWS/EBS/EBS.md

 Some EBS can be attached to multiple instances.

-They are in 1 specific place in the world, so they are **locked** to 1 availability zone.
+They are in 1 specific place in the world, so they are **locked to 1 availability zone**.
 You cannot attach an EBS in us-east-1a to an EC2 in us-east-1b.
 To do that you must **snapshot it**.

 Free tier: 30GB of free EBS storage of type general purpose (SSD) or magnetic per month.